 “If I ever see you again, I’ll rip you to pieces,” he hisses before getting out and running into the dark.

 I watch him disappear into the night and I’m left with the baby and POD for company.
-I turn and stare at the POD, which is hovering just a few feet away while I try to decide what to do, but the screaming child in the rear seat makes the decision for me.
+I turn and stare at the floating globe, which is hovering just a few feet away while I try to decide what to do, but the screaming child in the rear seat makes the decision for me.
 It’s bitterly cold and I can’t leave the poor kid alone, so instead of running, I get out and rummage behind the driver’s seat for something to stop the baby crying.
 I know that staying will mean arrest and invisibility, but that was inevitable the second we stole the car.
-It wouldn’t have taken them long to find and arrest me, so I might as well accept it now rather than later, hoping my actions will somehow look more favourable in the eyes of the judge and I’ll get a lesser sentence, maybe a week or so owing to the fact that I’m under eighteen.
+It wouldn’t have taken them long to find and arrest me, so I might as well accept it now rather than later, hoping my actions will somehow look more favourable in the eyes of the judge and I’ll get a lesser sentence; maybe a week or so owing to the fact that I’m under eighteen.

-The baby quietens down and I cover it with the small blanket on the seat next to it to protect it from the cold, and I hear the noise of police sirens getting closer.
+The baby quietens down and I cover it with the small blanket on the seat next to it to protect it from the cold, as I hear the noise of police sirens getting closer.
 I turn to see what direction they are coming from and notice the POD, which is hovering just above me but out of my reach even if I jumped, watching me intently.
 My mind drifts back to the time before PODS were invented; there were cameras on every street but they were limited.
 They weren’t fitted with rechargeable power packs, which last thirty-six hours, nor did they have the ability to move, follow and chase.
 They couldn’t scan a person, monitor their heart rate or record every move and word spoken by anyone within a fifty-yard radius.
 The invention of PODS has made life very difficult for criminals, which was a good thing until I got caught up in all this.

 I look up beyond the farmhouse as a stream of flashing lights enters the farm.
 It looks like they’ve sent the entire police force as what must be a dozen emergency vehicles make their way along the dirt tracks towards me.
 I turn away and plant my head against the metal roof of the car, completely regretting my actions this evening.
 I’m about to disappoint a lot of people, most of all Emily.
 She’s the best thing that’s ever happened to me and now I’ll most likely lose her.
 She won’t have anything to do with me after this.

 The journey to the station isn’t long and before I know it, the doors are open and cool air sweeps into the van, along with the bright lights from the police station that force me to turn my head away.
-A pair of hands pull me out of the van and I stumble, smacking my knees into the tarmac.
-I take several deep breaths to try and clear the stench of the van from my nose and throat as I’m dragged to my feet and marched across the yard towards the station, before being unceremoniously thrown through the doors.
+A pair of hands pull me out and I stumble, smacking my knees into the tarmac.
+I take several deep breaths to try and clear the stench from my nose and throat as I’m dragged to my feet and marched across the yard towards the station, before being unceremoniously thrown through the doors.
 The coppers push me forward, towards a desk clerk who looks like he’s been on duty for the last two days and couldn’t care less about who has just been brought in front of him.
 He sighs loudly, like my arrival is an inconvenience to his evening.

 “Name and address,” he asks grumpily, not moving his head that is resting on his left palm and tapping his keyboard with just his right hand.